-This factor will be relevant in the selection of suitable cycle routes in the western part of the city centre (Christchurch, Liberties, etc.) where traffic volumes are quite high and main routes are typically narrower than in the eastern part, because of the older street pattern that dates to the Medieval period compared to the more recent and wider 18th and 19th century streets in the eastern part of the city.
-Back street routes and shortcuts through quiet areas are therefore more likely to be required and found in the western area near Dublin Castle and the surrounding districts.
+This factor will be relevant in the selection of suitable cycle routes in the western part of the city centre (Christchurch, Liberties, etc.) where vehicular traffic volumes are quite high and main routes are typically narrower than in the eastern part, because of the older street pattern that dates to the Medieval period compared to the more recent and wider 18th and 19th century streets in the eastern part of the city.
+Back street routes and shortcuts through quiet areas are found in the western area near Dublin Castle and the surrounding districts and may serve as attractive cycle routes.